jandelgado/rabtap/README.md

 accordingly.
 To set the publishing delay to a fix value, use the `--delay` option.
 To publish without delays, use `--delay=0s`.
 To modify publishing speed use the `--speed` option, which allows to set a factor to apply to the delays.
+A delay is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" 0or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 When the `--confirms` option is set, rabtap waits for publisher confirmations from the server and logs an error if a confirmation is negative or not received